based on 10 nights & daily experiences

 Gourmet Optional: Rise early to soar above the scenic Alazani Valley on a hot air balloon.
 Enjoy a glass of champagne as you drift across villages, orchards, vineyards and river streams with a view of the mighty Caucasus mountain ranges.

 Often referred to as the Budapest of the Caucasus, Tbilisi is one of the most chic and vibrant cities in the region.
-Enjoy an orientation tour through Rustali Avenue, Metekhi Church, Sioni Cathedral, a herbal medicinal shop and a flea market.
+Enjoy an orientation tour through Rustali Avenue, Metekhi Church, Sioni Cathedral, a herbal medicinal shop and Dezerter Bazaar which is the biggest food market in Tbilisi.
 Afterwards, board a sunset cable car ride to Narikala Fortress to soak in the evening view of Tbilisi and stop by the Peace Bridge, designed by an Italian architect with a canopy illuminated by 1,208 LED fixtures.

 Gourmet Optional: If you enjoy cooking, we can arrange a cooking class at a traditional Georgian restaurant where you will learn how to make various regional dishes, including the famous Khinkali dumplings.

 The next day, we will visit the ancient capital of Eastern Georgia in Mtshketa.
 Feel the awe of the Jvari Monastery, perched on a cliff overlooking the old town framed by the river, before continuing into Svetitskhoveli Cathedral, a favourite among local Georgians.
 If you are lucky, you might be able to witness religious ceremonies, wedding or child christenings!
 Afterwards, we will continue to Gori to visit the Joseph Stalin's House-Museum and Uplistiskhe to explore the abandoned cave town from the late Bronze Age.